 2.4.1 Analysis of zooplanktons sample

 In the laboratory, quantitative sample from each sample stations were concentrated in 10ml.
 0.2ml of the concentrated sample was pipetted out from a calibrated pipette into a glass slide.
 A cover slip was carefully placed, and observed under a binocular compound microscope at 10x and 40x magnification.
 Lugol’s solution was used for staining the samples to enhance proper discernment of the zooplankton species based on morphological features, as individual species normally takes up the stain, thereby exposing the organelles for proper identification according to Akpan, (1994).
 The numerical abundance of plankton was done by direct count method.
 The zooplankton taxa were identified using keys and guides given by Jeje and Fernando (1986) and Fernando (2002).

+*

 2.4.2 Statistical analysis